Menu

 • c.
 1929 Adams Leaning Wheel No. 7 pull grader.
 The “Leaning Wheel” name alludes to the feature developed by J. D. Adams in 1885 to force the grader’s weight onto the blade, increasing its efficiency

 • J. D. Adams offered pull graders in several model series.
-The Square Deals, like this No. 20 (or 2C - the plate is damaged), combined the drawbar into the main frame.
+The Square Deals, like this No. 20, combined the drawbar into the main frame.

 • Circa 1920 J. D. Adams Road Patrol No. 3 pull grader.